Redned235/SimCraft/README.md

 ## What Currently Works
 - Terrain conversion
 - Agriculture plots
-- Buildings & prop placement (most schematics have not been made for these however, and will have scaffolding placed in the meantime)
+- Buildings & prop placement (most schematics have not been made for these however)
 - Roads & streets

 ## What Needs Implementing